 CONDITIONS TO OBLIGATIONS OF SELLER

-The obligations of Sellers to consummate the transactions contemplated by this Agreement are subject, at the option of Sellers, to the following conditions:
+The obligations of Seller to consummate the transactions contemplated by this Agreement are subject, at the option of Seller, to the following conditions:

 7.1 Representations.
 The representations and warranties of Buyer herein contained shall be true and correct in all material respects on the Closing Date.